 Entry into the Maiden Tower costs 15 AZN per person and it includes a small museum about Baku and the tower within.
 The views from the top are fine, however, it may not be worth the entry fee to get in.
 It is also surrounded by glass, which makes it difficult to take good photos from the top.

 Palace of the Shirvanshahs

-Constructed in the 15th Century by the former king, Ibrahim I of Shirbanshah, this beautiful palace complex is one of the top places to visit on any Baku itinerary.
+Constructed in the 15th Century by the former king, Ibrahim I of Shirvanshah, this beautiful palace complex is one of the top places to visit on any Baku itinerary.

 The back door is also one of the only examples of Ottoman architecture in the city, but here you can also find an interesting addition to Baku: the cat house.
 These houses are scattered around the city to provide shelter and a place for food and water to the city’s many stray cats.
 When we were there, there was a mother with four adorable kittens who had taken up residence there.

-Entry into the palace is 15 AZN per person, with significant discounts for students.
+Entry into the palace is 15 AZN per person, with significant discounts for students with a valid ID.

 Baku Itinerary: Day Two